|

 Pipeline wavelength calibration operates on each detector

 separately.
+It performs a cross correlation between a line catalog and the actual measurement.
 Depending on the calibration source and the availability of

 appropriate spectral lines, it is possible that a wavelength solution